 What is revenue-based financing?

 Revenue-based financing is a way for companies to secure growth capital similar to an equity investment but without any dilution or loss of control.
 A company agrees to pay a small portion of future monthly revenues to an investor instead of selling an ownership stake in return for cash.
 In fact, revenue-based financing is typically used to replace, or even complement, an equity investment because it offers the patience, flexibility, and agility of equity but does not require a valuation exercise, governance involvement, dilution, or a future liquidity event.
-Companies use revenue-based financing to support their growth while maintaining control of the business, and allowing them to keep the value they create.
+High-tech enterprises and other businesses we work with see great benefits from revenue-based financing that supports their growth while allowing them to maintain control of the business and keep the value they create.

 How does revenue-based financing work?

 Revenue-based financing is typically structured with a multi-year repayment term in which the company pays a fixed percentage (usually 1% to 3%) of the revenues generated each month to their investor.
 To retire a revenue-based financing investment, a company typically makes these monthly payments until a pre-defined return multiple, internal rate of return, or date is reached, at which point the repayment obligation terminates.
 Unlike some other approaches to growth financing, revenue-based financing solutions typically don’t have any other fees, warrants, or hidden costs involved.
 Because payments are tied directly to revenues, the investment is very transparent; companies get a clear and accurate picture of their total cost of capital up front.

 What size companies does Decathlon work with?